Green Hills Software

 Green Hills Software is a privately owned company that builds operating systems and programming tools for embedded systems.
 The firm was founded in 1982 by Dan O'Dowd and Carl Rosenberg.
-Its world headquarters are in Santa Barbara, California.
+Its headquarters are in Santa Barbara, California.

 History

-Green Hills Software and Wind River Systems enacted a 99-year contract as cooperative peers in the embedded software engineering market throughout the 1990s, with their relationship ending in a series of lawsuits throughout the early 2000s.
-This resulted in their opposite parting of ways, whereupon Wind River devoted itself to publicly embrace Linux and open-source software but Green Hills initiated a public relations campaign decrying its use in issues of national security.
+In the 1990s, Green Hills Software and Wind River Systems, both makers of embedded system software development tools, entered into a 99-year agreement to cooperatively support customers using products from both companies.
+The agreement was terminated after a lawsuit in 2005.
+After parting ways, Wind River publicly embraced Linux and open-source software while Green Hills initiated a public relations campaign decrying the use of open-source software in projects related to national security.